New GNS-I results published in Nature Medicine

 Data Collection

-Anonymous data on patient demographics, TBI etiology and severity, clinical and surgical management, and mortality rates.
-All data submitted to the secure RedCap system of the Brain Institute at Oregon Health and Science University, USA.
+Anonymous data on patient demographics, TBI etiology and severity, clinical and surgical management, and mortality.
+All data were submitted to the secure REDCap system of the Brain Institute at Oregon Health and Science University, USA.

 0